evanlucas/nonodemerge/README.md

 # nonodemerge

-Remove the merge button for node core repo
+Remove the merge button for node core repo.

+This extension also colors commit titles red if they are > 50 columns.

 ## Install